 The Common App essay is unlike most essays you've written for school.
 Instead of analyzing a piece of literature or a historical event, you must showcase your identity.
 As such, the words you use should sound like they actually come from you — not a thesaurus or an English teacher.

 "[Students] are used to writing academic essays and trying to impress with big words and formal-sounding constructions," Benedict said when asked about the most common mistake students make on the Common App essay.
 "The best essays have a conversational voice — not a stiff, academic one."

-Likewise, students should refrain from relying on cliches in their descriptions.
-This includes sayings and phrases such as "happily ever after," "beggars can't be choosers," and "crack of dawn."
+Likewise, students should refrain from relying on cliches.
+This includes phrases such as "happily ever after," "beggars can't be choosers," and "crack of dawn."
 Benedict advises getting someone to "cliche-proof" your essay.

 6. Get Feedback

-Before submitting your Common App essay, it's critical that you show it to someone who will not only offer feedback and advice but also edit and proofread it as needed.
+Before submitting your Common App essay, show it to someone who will not only offer feedback but also edit and proofread your writing.

 Shemmassian suggests giving your draft to "a trusted admissions counselor, English teacher, or other advisor."
 Meanwhile, Reynolds says you should "show your essay to two people — one who is a strong writer, and one who knows you really well."

 All recommendations from experts share a common thread: Getting feedback on your Common App essay should be a top priority.